siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     **Example**

-    The following query calculates the average temperature for the last 10 minutes per office area.
+    This query calculates the average temperature for the last 10 minutes per office area.

     <pre>
     partition with ( roomNo >= 1030 as 'serverRoom' or